 How do organizations and non-member states get observer status in the General Assembly?

-The UN Charter and the General Assembly Rules of Procedure have no provisions related to granting permanent observer status.
+Although the UN Charter and the General Assembly Rules of Procedure have no provisions related to granting observer status, the General Assembly may grant non-member states, international organizations and other entities observer status.

 Disclaimer